 Sometimes you would like to repeat a command you have given earlier, or perhaps give a command that is almost the same as an earlier one.
-Then you can use the up-arrow key.
+Then you can use the "up-arrow" key.
 Pressing this one time gives you the previous command, pressing two times gives you the command before that, and so on.
-With the down-arrow key you can go forward again.
-When you have the relevant command at the prompt, you may edit it before pressing enter (which lets Python read it and take action).
+If you go too far, you may go back with the "down-arrow" key.
+When you have the command at the prompt, it may be edited before pressing enter (which lets Matlab read it).